L0tzie-Bug/Spectra-Cloud/README.md

   - [ ] Design the frontend video canvas to capture and render the incoming API stream.
 - [ ] **Controller & Input Mapping**
   - [ ] Map the standard Gamepad API inputs to match virtual control requirements.
-  - [ ] mouse and keyboard event propagation inside the active stream container.
+  - [ ] Mouse and keyboard event propagation inside the active stream container.
   - [ ] Implement touch screen overlay controls specifically optimized for CloudMoon mobile titles.
   - [ ] Build an input latency monitoring widget to track button-to-screen response times.
 - [ ] **Session Termination & Cleanup**
   - [ ] Handle unexpected disconnections or network drops.
 - [ ] **Multi-Service Expansion Prep**
-  - [ ] methods like `launchGame()` and `endSession()`
+  - [ ] Methods like `launchGame()` and `endSession()`

 ## Why?
 - It helps to consolidate these services and reduce the search for such highly accessible cloud services.
-- It's solely based on JavaScript and HTML, off of any public API URL these sites offer without CORS Protection.
+- It's solely based on JavaScript and HTML, off of any public API URL these sites offer without CORS protection.